ash-j-f/AIE-ClusterFrac/README.txt

 	Each client node will need to run an executable implementing the Client class.
 See the ClusterFrac Client application for an example of using the Client class.

 	Tasks are defined in custom classes which extend the ClusterFrac Task and Result base classes.
 Tasks must be parallelisable and divisible into sub components to be suitable for cluster computing.
-See MandebrotTask, MandelbrotResult, BenchmarkTask and Benchmarkresult classes in the example host applications.
+See MandelbrotTask, MandelbrotResult, BenchmarkTask and BenchmarkResult classes in the example host applications.

 	The Client must be compiled with your custom Task and Result classes for it to be able to accept and process custom tasks from a host.